The UB40 File

 The UB40 File is a compilation album of all of UB40's 1980 Graduate recordings.
 The album first appeared as a double vinyl LP in 1985 and features all the tracks from Signing Off on Record One, the 3 tracks from the 12" single that accompanied Signing Off on the A-side of Record Two with the tracks released as singles that did not feature on the debut album on B-side.

 A CD followed in 1986.
 The band's official website lists "The Earth Dies Screaming" and "Dream a Lie" as being the 12" extended versions.

 The album is very similar to the 1983 compilation More UB40 Music released in The Netherlands.

+AllMusic rated it four and a half stars and noted, "this set captures them at their most militant and experimental."